CLAUDE.md — Mintlify Documentation

 Writing Style

-- After writing or editing alt text or captions, grep those specific strings for
+- NEVER use em dashes (—) in content you write or edit.
+After writing alt text or captions, grep for

 Alt Text

-- No em dashes in alt text or captions you write.
+Framecaption, and the filename.
+If none give enough context, ask. - No em dashes in alt text or captions you write.

 Mintlify Components